mdenomy/neat-demo/README.md

 **rake db:seed**

 ## Responsive Design
-The styling is set up to change the number of columns when displayed on a mobile device (or if the browser gets resized)
+The styling is set up to change the number of columns when displayed on a mobile device, a tablet, or if if the browser window gets resized.